 Now for my theory as to why…

-Computers are playing a larger role in this than we imagine.
+Computers are playing a larger role in bureaucracy than we imagine.
 Over the last few decades, the bureaucratic paralysis problem has mushroomed right along side the mushrooming growth of computer use.
 Computers speed up life’s activities and they organize information.
 Information is the lifeblood of any bureaucracy.
 Computers speed up a bureaucracy’s transactions, which increases the ‘efficiency’ of the bureaucracy.
 This is not true efficiency in the natural qualitative sense, but more in the quantitative sense.
-If one thinks that ‘more is better’, I imagine this sounds like a good thing.
-It looks to me like a ‘benefit’ in sheep’s clothing.
+If one feels that ‘more is better’, I imagine this sounds beneficial.
+In truth, the benefits are more often like detriments in sheep’s clothing.

 In addition, we have the destabilizing effect that ensues from accelerating life’s overall interactions.
 It used to be that we only had to worry about people driving too fast, and before that, riding their horses too fast.
-Now every aspect of life (communication, travel, play, work, commerce, technology, etc.) can move along at light speed… metaphorically speaking of course.
+Now every aspect of life (communication, travel, play, work, commerce, technology, etc.) can race along at light speed… metaphorically if not literally.
 Among other things, this allows a culture to drop more easily away from its traditions, and this is freaking out traditionalists the world over.

 A straightforward solution?

 We’re not going to get rid of computers.
-We couldn’t, even if we wanted too.
-The ‘genie is out of the bottle’, so they are here to stay.
+We couldn’t, even if we wanted to.
+The genie is out of the bottle, so they are here to stay.
 They are incredibly useful tools for science and education, communication and commerce.
 The point is, we just need to recognize the unintended consequences of this benefit and learn how to manage it as wisely as possible.
 It would help to realize that more is not better, at least long-term.

-This ‘solution’ is not as straightforward as it sounds.
+This solution is not as straightforward as it sounds.
 We can’t even sufficiently face the unintended consequences of civilization’s other ‘benefits’ that the agricultural revolution made possible just 10,000 years ago.
 We are fighting fire with fire by expecting to fix civilization’s problems with ‘better’ civilization.
-I suspect that being able to recognize benefits, and yet come to grips with the downside of those very benefits is not part of our biological makeup.
-Simply put, we can’t easily see ‘both sides of the coin’.
+Being able to recognize benefits, and yet come to grips with the downside of those very benefits is not part of our biological makeup.
+Simply put, we can’t easily see both sides of the coin.
 In the wild, such wisdom would never be necessary because nature would keep most every benefit counterbalanced and in check.

 Ripples of Yin and Yang

 In the Taoist scheme of things, every benefit has its cost, just as every ‘yang’ has its shadowy ‘yin’ counterpart.
-Chapter 19’s, Cut off benevolence, discard justice, And the people resume devout kindness, hints at the causal forces at play, but these are usually more comfortable to overlook.
+Chapter 19’s, Cut off benevolence, discard justice, And the people resume devout kindness, hints at the causal forces at play — forces that we’d rather not see!
 Considering this from the symptoms point of view reveals a chain of causation.
 Here are just three obvious connections:

 - Justice and benevolence arose to fill the loss in people’s innate kindness.